Gardner Museum Heist —Blog

 In any case, based on my impression of Kurkjian at that time, prior to his contacting me, I did not feel particularly motivated to find a way to contact him.
 I had been researching the Gardner heist for a little over a year.
 I appreciated some of the information that had come to light thanks to his efforts.
 But my impression was that there was a distinct lack of openness about the Gardner heist case in the public sphere.
 There seemed to be little breathing room for fresh perspectives, and Kurkjian seemed to me to be one of those operating comfortably from within this Gardner heist bubble.

 I found the FBI's widely disseminated official narrative about possible suspects, for example, flimsy, contradictory, and suspect.
-If Kurkjian shared that view, however, he had not expressed it in his writing on the case that I had seen.
+If Kurkjian shared that view, he had not expressed it in his writing on the case that I had seen.

 In any case, the way Robinson treated me was not Kurkjian's fault, so I wasn't happy with the situation but it did not put me off about speaking with him.
 The other problem I would come to have with Kurkjian's emailed introduction and proposal to me was his statement: "I am pursuing a book on the Gardner theft."
 "Pursuing," to me suggested Kurkjian was in the early stages of writing a book, that he was at least still gathering information and that the book was still taking shape.
 But in fact, Kurkjian had already completed his book, by the time I spoke with him.
 It was available for sale just six months after his emails to me.